Anenská Studánka: History

 The first written mention of Anenská Studánka is from 1292, when it was owned by the Zbraslav Monastery.
+Before 1678, a spa with a chapel was founded here.
+The spa was replaced by a new building in 1735, which was built by the then owners of Anenská Studánka, the House of Liechtenstein.

+Demographics

+Economy

+The building of the former spa today serves as a home for people with mental disabilities.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Anenská Studánka is the Church of Saint Lawrence.
+The main landmark of Anenská Studánka is the Church of Saint Lawrence.
 It was built in 1907, on the site of an old church from 1607.